 In order to keep students, scientists, and staff healthy in light of COVID-19, for Summer 2023, all participants in RMBL programs will be required to follow the RMBL COVID-19 health and safety plan, which will include proof of vaccination, and may include mask-wearing, hand-washing, personal distancing, and group size limits.
 Vaccine exemptions will be considered, as required by law.

 Science Camp is designed for students entering third, fourth and fifth grades in the fall of 2023.
 Science Camp is an outdoor-based program that will travel within Gothic and various trails on nearby public lands.
 Programs include outdoor exploration with an emphasis on the practices and process of science, as well as the application of varied technologies used in field science.
 Students in Science Camp spend more time hiking and participating in field research activities connected to RMBL scientists than do the younger students in Nature Camp.
 Camps are being offered in weekly, Monday-Thursday, daily sessions.
 The same group of students will be with one another for the entire week.
 Three different weekly themes will be offered throughout the summer, this enables students to attend up to three weeks of nature camp this summer.

 Program Cost: $500, plus $25 non-refundable registration fee

 Program times: 9am-3pm Monday-Thursday (8:30-3:30 drop off/pick up at CB 4-way)

-Summer 2022 Session Dates and Themes:
+Summer 2023 Session Dates and Themes: